 BBC Audience Services responded saying that the BBC recognised that many people had strong religious sensibilities and some might argue that religion should be off limits for humorists.
-The response said that while the BBC would never seek to mock
+The response said that while the BBC would never seek

-least some of the time.
+catered for at least some of the time.

 The complainant wrote again, saying that he had been given what was probably a standard reply to anyone who made a complaint about the portrayal of religion in a programme.
-He said that he had not suggested that religion should be off limits for
+He said that he had not suggested that religion should be off limits

-humorists but objected to the mockery of those things which were at the heart of a particular religion, as the Sacrament of Holy Communion was for almost all Christians.
+for humorists but objected to the mockery of those things which were at the heart of a particular religion, as the Sacrament of Holy Communion was for almost all Christians.

 The Executive Editor, Comedy Commissioning, wrote to the complainant having discussed the complaint with the producers of the show.
-He explained the context of the scene, including details of the storyline and character development during successive
+He explained the context of the scene, including details of the storyline and character development during

 The episode in question had made it clear that Rick's behaviour was unacceptable, other characters had expressly stated that he was wrong and he was punished for his behaviour by the storyline.